 Let’s start with choline: An egg is an excellent source of choline, critical for brain development during both pregnancy and infancy—and for cognition through all of life’s stages.

-Yet about 90% of pregnant women and Americans don’t get enough of the nutrient.
+Yet about 90 percent of pregnant women and Americans don’t get enough of the nutrient.

 As for lutein and zeaxanthin, you may have heard of these nutrients in the context of eye health—and their importance there hasn’t changed.